KLEEEEEER/Namine/README.md

 ### makeModification() options

-* modification_name - Name of modification in xml file.
+* name - Name of modification in xml file.
 Default: 'test'
 * author - Author of modification in xml file.
 Default: 'Author'
 * link - Custom link of modification in xml file.
 Default: ''
 * version - Version of modification in xml file.
 Default: '0.1'